Our Mission and Vision

 Our Vision

 The Arizona Heroes Memorial is designed to be a hallowed place honoring those outstanding individuals, past and present, who dedicated their lives to ensure our American values.
-The Memorial will be open to the public, allowing for a dedicated space in which to remember and learn about our heroes.
+The Memorial is open to the public, allowing for a dedicated space in which to remember and learn about our heroes.
 Such a physical space is unique to Arizona.

 By creating such a space in which people may gather to remember and to learn, we honor the past and educate future generations about the meaning of service and sacrifice to our country.
 It is time to recognize, honor and remember the living and fallen veterans, first responders and healthcare workers together.